The Pro’s and Con’s of hiring a property manager

-- Find new tenants when the property is unoccupied
+- Finding new tenants when the house is empty

-- Assess prospective tenants’ suitability and obtain reference checks
+- Assess prospective tenants’ suitability and review reference checks

 - Collect rental payments from tenants